rodrigorosalesa/Tennis-Big-Three/README.md

 <img src="images\q3_djokovic.png" alt="Djokovic's 2015 season" width="1200"/>

 Djokovic began a dominance in profesional tennis in the season of 2011, but his greatest season came in 2015, considered one of the greatest seasons of all time.
-He reached the final of all of the Grand Slam and won 3, Australian Open, Wimbledon and US Open.
+He reached the final of all the Grand Slam and won 3, Australian Open, Wimbledon and US Open.
 The serbian was the no. 1 player of the world for the whole year, won 6 M1000 tournament and reached the final in 8 of them.
-At the end of the year he claimed the ATP World Tour Finals, an event that only the 8 best player of the year can enter.
+At the end of the year he claimed the ATP World Tour Finals, an event that only the 8 best players during the year can enter.

-Djokovic ended his 2015 season with 11 tittles, a Win-Lose Ratio of 93.26% (9.64% over the WL Ratio oh his career), winning 83 matches out of 89.
-He finished the season with a record of of 4-0 againts Nadal, even beating him at the quarter finals of Roland Garros, and a record of 5-3 versus Federer, including his victory in the Wimbledon Final.
+Djokovic ended his 2015 season with 11 tittles, a Win-Lose Ratio of 93.26% (9.64% over the WL Ratio of his career), winning 83 matches out of 89.
+He finished the season with a record of 4-0 againts Nadal, even beating him at the quarter finals of Roland Garros, and a record of 5-3 versus Federer, including his victory in the Wimbledon Final.
 He lost to Ivo Karlovik in the quarter finals of the Qatar Open, making this tournament the only in which he didn´t get at least to the final.
 Novak Djokovic is considered the player of the 2010-2020 decade.

 <p align="center">
 <img src="images\q3_djokovic_matches.png" alt="Djokovic´s 2015 matches" width="500"/>